Tom Osman

 What Is Claude Cowork?

-Cowork brings Claude Code's agentic capabilities to Claude Desktop.
-Instead of back-and-forth prompting, you describe an outcome and Claude:
+Cowork brings the agentic capabilities behind Claude Code to knowledge work.
+Instead of managing every prompt-response turn, you describe an outcome and Claude:

 Key difference from regular Claude: